This post may contain affiliate links. Please read my disclosure and privacy policy.

 Add in the garlic and mushrooms, and stir for 1 more minute, just until the garlic smells fragrant.

-Add in the Yukon gold potato into the pan, along with the tamari and water.
+Add the Yukon gold potato to the pan, along with the tamari and water.
 Bring the liquid to a gentle boil, then lower the heat and cover the pot.

-When the veggies are tender, transfer all of the contents of the pan to a high-speed blender, including all of the liquid.
+When the veggies are tender, transfer the contents of the pan to a high-speed blender, including all the liquid.
 Add in the salt and pepper, and blend until smooth.

 Safety Tip: Be sure to remove the vent from your blender’s lid, and lightly cover it with a thin towel to safely let steam escape as you blend the hot liquid.

-The gravy will thicken up if you heat it up for too long, so you can whisk in extra water if you need to thin it out again.
+The gravy will thicken if you heat it too long, so you can whisk in extra water if you need to thin it out again as it sits on the stovetop.

 Leftovers can be stored in an airtight container in the fridge for up to 5 days.
-The gravy will thicken when chilled, but you can thin it out by heating it up again.
+The gravy will thicken when chilled, but you can thin it out by reheating it.

 Ingredients